COVID-19 restrictions in Kirklees tells you more about what this means.

 If you test positive

-- You, and everyone in your household, must isolate for at least 10 days from when your symptoms started.
+- You, and anybody in your household aged over 18 and 6 months and not fully vaccinated, must isolate for at least 10 days from when your symptoms started.

 - You will be contacted by the NHS Test and Trace service.
 If they are unsuccessful in contacting you, our local test and trace contact tracing team will attempt to contact you.